Firdawws/healthconnect/README.md

 git clone
 ```
-Navigate to the project directory: cd telemedicine-web-application
+1. Navigate to the project directory: cd HealthConnect
-Install the dependencies: npm install
+2. Install the dependencies: npm install
-Set up the environment variables:
+3. Set up the environment variables:
-Create a .env file in the root directory.
+4. Create a .env file in the root directory.
-Define the necessary environment variables, such as database connection details and secret keys.
+5. Define the necessary environment variables, such as database connection details and secret keys.
 Refer to the .env.example file for guidance.
-Set up the MongoDB database:
+6. Set up the MongoDB database:
-Install and configure MongoDB on your machine or use a cloud-based MongoDB service.
+7. Install and configure MongoDB on your machine or use a cloud-based MongoDB service.
-Update the database connection details in the .env file.
+8. Update the database connection details in the .env file.
-Build the front-end: npm run build
+9. Build the front-end: npm run build
-Start the server: npm start
+10. Start the server: npm start

-## 5. Usage
+## Usage
 Once the Health Connect is installed and running, follow these steps to start using it:

-Access the application through your web browser at the specified URL.
+1. Access the application through your web browser at the specified URL.
-Register an account as a patient, doctor, or administrator.
+2. Register an account as a patient, doctor, or administrator.
-Log in to your account using the provided credentials.
+3. Log in to your account using the provided credentials.
-Explore the available features based on your user role:
+4. Explore the available features based on your user role:
-Patients can schedule appointments, communicate with doctors, and view medical advice or prescriptions.
+5. Patients can schedule appointments, communicate with doctors, and view medical advice or prescriptions.
-Doctors can accept appointment requests, conduct video consultations, and provide medical advice or prescriptions.
+6. Doctors can accept appointment requests, conduct video consultations, and provide medical advice or prescriptions.
-Administrators can manage user accounts, appointments, and system configurations.
+7. Administrators can manage user accounts, appointments, and system configurations.
-Follow the on-screen instructions to navigate through the application and utilize its functionalities.
+8. Follow the on-screen instructions to navigate through the application and utilize its functionalities.

-## 6. Contributions
+## Contributions
 Contributions to the Health Connect project are welcome.
 If you would like to contribute, please follow these steps:

-Fork the repository on GitHub.
+1. Fork the repository on GitHub.
-Create a new branch for your feature or bug fix: git checkout -b feature/your-feature-name or git checkout -b bugfix/your-bug-fix.
+2. Create a new branch for your feature or bug fix: git checkout -b feature/your-feature-name or git checkout -b bugfix/your-bug-fix.
-Make the necessary changes and commit them with descriptive commit messages.
+3. Make the necessary changes and commit them with descriptive commit messages.
-Push your changes to the forked repository: git push origin your-branch-name.
+4. Push your changes to the forked repository: git push origin your-branch-name.
-Open a pull request on the original repository, describing your changes and their purpose.
+5. Open a pull request on the original repository, describing your changes and their purpose.